TartanLlama/tartanllama.github.io/_posts/2016-07-29-colon_virtual_function.md

   std::cout << "B" << std::endl;
 }
 {% endhighlight %}

+The first one defines `C::foo`, the second defines `A::foo` and the third defines `B::foo`.
+This is valid because of an entity known as the *injected-type-name*:

 > A *class-name* is inserted into the scope in which it is declared immediately after the *class-name* is seen.
 The *class-name* is also inserted into the scope of the class itself; this is known as the *injected-class-name*.
 For purposes of access checking, the *injected-class-name* is treated as if it were a public member name. [...]
 {:.standards para="[class]/2"}